learosema/lea-codes/src/posts/drafts/cross-platform-development.md

  - build-tools
  - cross-platform development
 ---
+This is random gibberish written together.
+I have to sort things :)

 One thing I love about the web platform is that its cross-platform compatibility.
 Many (most) common operating system comes with a browser preinstalled.
 You can take a piece of HTML, CSS and JavaScript and it will work (mostly) everywhere.

 How does it work?